 - Change your inner dialogue.
 It is normal to wrestle with a number of negative “what if” scenarios, which produce heightened anxiety.
 Try incorporating a positive slant to your thoughts; for example, instead of thinking, “What if I come down with COVID-19?” tell yourself, “I’ve been doing everything I can to protect myself and stay safe.”

 - Stay connected.
 While social distancing and staying away from each other has become the new normal, it is important to maintain social connections in ways that are safe: telephone calls, emailing and chatting on social media, writing letters, and utilizing technology for virtual get-togethers, classes, religious services, etc.

 - Turn off the news.
 It is important to make certain you’re up to date regarding the latest recommendations, guidelines, and status of the virus, but it’s also very easy to quickly become inundated with too much information.
 Make an effort to limit your news watching to a maximum of one hour daily, while making sure the source you are getting information from is trustworthy.

 - Take care of yourself.
 Develop a routine that includes no less than seven hours of sleep per night, half an hour of exercise each day, and a balanced and healthy diet.
 You’ll be aiding both your emotional state as well as your immune system by simply making good lifestyle choices.

-Inspired Home Care is always here to partner with you in providing trusted, dependable senior care in Barrington and the surrounding communities.
+Inspired Home Care is always here to partner with you in providing trusted, dependable in home care in Algonquin and the surrounding communities.
 Our home care services are delivered in the safety and comfort of home, helping seniors optimize emotional, physical, and social wellbeing.
 Whether the need is for just a couple of hours every week of respite care to permit family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, contact us at 847-787-7572 to learn more about our Algonquin home health care and the surrounding areas that we serve.